For the Spring 2015 semester: We will assign students to their rooms in December. Notifications will begin shortly after rooms have been assigned.

 The Board of Regents and the University of Nebraska at Kearney require all full-time students under the age of nineteen on the first day of fall semester to live on campus for one academic year; unless you qualify for an exemption.
 Click here to view/print the Housing Contract exemption and Appeal Form.

-Students who break their housing contract during the academic year pay a $500 cancellation fee.
-Click here for current housing contract terms and conditions.
+Contract Cancellation Click here for current housing contract terms and conditions.

 No room or roommate changes can be made during the first two week of each semester; after that these changes can be made by working with your hall director.
 NOTE: By federal law and University policy, room assignments and room changes cannot be made on the basis of race, color, religion, handicap, national or ethnic origin, or sexual orientation.